 Looking for an easy five step method for teaching the inquiry process to your students?
-Use the FREE step-by-step posters with your students to support them with the inquiry process.
+Use these simple steps to support your students with their inquiry projects.

 If kids can ask questions and know how to discover answers, they will be more successful in school.